Interesting Things About Clifden, and Things to See and Do in the Surrounding Connemara Area.

 Marconi and the Wireless

 Clifden gained prominence in the early 1900s when Guglielmo Marconi built his first high power transatlantic long wave wireless telegraphy station approximately four miles south of Clifden in to minimize the distance to its sister station in Glace Bay, Nova Scotia.
-The first point-to-point fixed wireless service connecting Europe with North America opened for public service with the transmission of 10,000 words on 17 October 1907 and ceased operation on 25 July 1922 after suffering serious damage in the Irish Civil War.
+The first point-to-point fixed wireless service connecting Europe with North America which opened for public service with the transmission of 10,000 words on 17 October 1907 and ceased operation on 25 July 1922 after suffering serious damage in the Irish Civil War.
 Transatlantic wireless service formerly provided by the Clifden station was transferred to the more modern Marconi wireless station near Waunfawr, Wales.
-At peak times, over 400 people had been employed by the Clifden wireless station, but none more famous than Jack Phillips, who later died as the heroic chief Radio Operator on the Titanic.
+At peak times, over 400 people had been employed by the Clifden wireless station, but none more famous than Jack Phillips, the heroic chief Radio Operator on the Titanic, who died while trying to obtain assistance for the doomed ship.

 Festivals and Events of Clifden